aceslowman/threejs_procedural/taskell.md

     * [ ] Check for divide by zero
     * [ ] Clamp values?
 - [enhancement] When changing camera type, duplicate / copy over any parent transform.
-- Research RayTracing Renderer
-    > Raytracing Renderer (kept within renderers/RaytracingRenderer.js) would be a great option here, allowing me to do some high quality non-realtime renders.
-Perfect!
-- [enhancement] use defaultProps instead of the || default method.
 - [feature] implement adjustable smoothing on Terrain mesh
     > This can be done using THREE.SubdivisionModifier on the Terrain mesh.
-- [org] create Module template.
+- [enhancement] use defaultProps instead of the || default method.
+- [feature] create 'sun' light in sky that corresponds with Sky.sunSphere
+- [bug] correct 'every other change' issue with the ProceduralMap changes.

 ## Doing